 - Animation: Animatron, Toon Boom, Toonly – all paid for but watch out for discount codes.

 - Webpages: WordPress, Wix and Jimdo are popular website builders.
 For something more design-led, there's ReadyMag and Webflow.
 If you only need a one-page presence online, Microsoft Sway and Adobe Spark are good options – and can be embedded elsewhere.
 We used Spark for this round-up.

 It's by no means a complete list.
 If you've got something you need but don't know where to start we'd always recommend the obvious... a Google search will usually offer up good options.

 Go into a firm employing graphic designers, video editors and animators and there is a good chance they will be using Adobe Creative Cloud's suite of apps – which is paid-for, now on a subscription basis and has a massive store of help guides.
 These apps are almost always downloaded to your device.
+However, for many reading this it's possible Adobe Creative Cloud is out of your price range.

-If you're reading this it's likely Adobe Creative Cloud is out of your price range, Affinity's software series individually caters for layouts, photo editing and graphic manipulation.
+Affinity's software series individually caters for layouts, photo editing and graphic manipulation.